CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 where $\textbf{h}$ is a constant vector, $\textbf{r}$ is the object's position with the primary at the origin, and $\textbf{v}$ is its velocity.
 This means that if the magnitude of $\textbf{r}$ decreases, i.e. the distance between the primary and the object decreases, then the magnitude of $\textbf{v}$, i.e. the object's speed, must increase (because $\textbf{h}$ must be constant).
 The property $\textbf{r}\times\textbf{v} = \textbf{h}$ is known as the [conservation of angular momentum](https://en.wikipedia.org/wiki/Angular_momentum#Conservation_of_angular_momentum).

 But dealing with differential vector equations is hardly appealing.
 So let us approach this problem from another perspective.
-Let's first flaunt all of Kepler's laws and assume that the planet moves along a circular orbit at a uniform speed.
+Let's first flout all of Kepler's laws and assume that the planet moves along a circular orbit at a uniform speed.
 Then, the true anomaly equals the eccentric anomaly and also equals:
 ```math
 \frac{360\degree}{T}\cdot t \tag{22}
 ```